tangowithcode/tango_with_django_2/manuscript/chapter12-bootstrap.md

 Once you have prepared the new `bootstrap_base.html` template, download the [Rango Favicon](https://raw.githubusercontent.com/leifos/tango_with_django_2/master/code/tango_with_django_project/static/images/favicon.ico).
 This is the small icon that appears next to the URL in your browser!
 Save this file to `<Workspace>/tango_with_django_project/static/images/`.

 If you take a close look at the modified Bootstrap dashboard HTML source, you'll notice it has a lot of structure in it created by a series of `<div>` tags.
 Essentially the page is broken into two parts -- the top navigation bar which is contained by `<header>` tags, and the main content pane denoted by the `<main ... >` tag.
 Within the main content pane, there is a `<div>` which houses two other `<div>`s for the `sidebar_block` and the `body_block`.

 The code above assumes that you have completed the chapters on user authentication and used `django-registration-redux`, as outlined in the previous chapter.
 If you haven't done both of these activities, you will need to update the template and remove/modify the references to those links in the navigation bar in the header.

 Also of note is that the HTML template makes references to external websites to request the required `css` and `js` files.
-So you will need to be connected to the internet for the style to be loaded when you run the application.
+In order for everything to work, you will need to be connected to the Internet for the styles and JavaScript files to be loaded when you run Rango.

 I> ### Working Offline?
-I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your static directory.
-If you do this, simply update the base template to reference the static files stored locally.
+I> Rather than including external references to the `css` and `js` files, you could download all the associated files and store them in your project's `static` directory.
+We recommend storing CSS files in `static/css/`, with JavaScript files in `static/js/`.
+If you do this, you will need to update the `bootstrap_base.html` to point to the correct files locally using the `{% static '...' %}` template function.

 ## Quick Style Change
 To give Rango a much needed facelift, we need to update our base template to make use of the new `base_bootstrap.html` template.
 It's now ready to go!
 There are many ways to do this, with one option being to rename `base.html` to `base_bootstrap.html` in all your other templates.
 However, a quicker solution would be to do the following.